-For the convenience of the consolidated financial statements users, the consolidated financial statements continue to be presented in HK\$, as shares of the Company are listed on the Stock Exchange.
+The functional currency of the Company is United States dollars ("USD").
+For the convenience of the consolidated financial statements users, the consolidated financial statements are presented in Hong Kong dollars ("HK\$") as shares of the Company are listed on the Stock Exchange.